openSUSE/yomi/README.md

 * Prepare the [pillar](#pillar-in-yomi) for the new installations.
 * Boot the new systems with the [ISO image](#the-iso-image) or via [PXE boot](#pxe-boot)

+Currently Yomi support the installation under x86_64 and ARM64 (aarch64) with EFI.

 # Installing and configuring salt-master